ParadoxEpoch/AutoWinSetup/README.md

   * This does not affect Microsoft Defender.
 It only removes the unnecessary scan item in right click menus.
 * Remove "Add to Favorites" context menu item
 * Remove "Share" content menu item
+* Remove "Cast to Device" context menu item
+* Remove "Print" context menu item
+* Remove Image "Rotate Left" and "Rotate Right" context menu items
+* Import ExplorerPatcher Settings
+  * These are my personal ExplorerPatcher settings.
+They're pretty solid defaults.
+* Import AppData configurations
+  * This will import any app configurations in the configs/Local and configs/Roaming folders.
+  * By default, this will import my personal settings for nv_updater.
 * Enable Windows Sandbox feature
 * Enable ssh-agent service
   * This is useful for developers to enable passwordless Git and SSH authentication.